PopulateTools/decidim-module-trusted-ids/README.md

 Finally, GDPR regulations are very present in this workflow, so user consent is a must.
 This plugins adds some additional steps to the registration process to give the user more control over the data that is being used, and to give the user the ability to revoke consent at any time.

-Workflow:
+### Workflow:

 ![Workflow](docs/workflow.png)

-### Registration methods:

 As is shown in the previous workflow, this module implements two stages for user registration:

+##### First stage:

-- A OAuth 2.0 authentication (login & register) method that is configurable.
-At the moment the only supported provider is `valid` (is an identity validator from the [AOC](https://www.aoc.cat/) consortium.
-However, it is possible to add other providers in the future, PR are welcome, see the [CONTRIBUTING](CONTRIBUTING.md) file for more information.
+- **A OAuth 2.0 authentication (login & register) method that is configurable**.
+At the moment the default provider is `valid` (is a built-in identity validator from the [AOC](https://www.aoc.cat/) consortium.
+However, it is possible to add other (external) providers, not necessarily available in this plugin.
+PRs are welcome to add OAuth registration/login in this plugin itself if they come from official sources.
+See the [CONTRIBUTING](CONTRIBUTING.md) file for more information.

-- A verification system.... todo
+- **Automatic creation of the first authorization with OAuth metadata**.
+This authorization will be used to verify the user's identity in the second stage.
+It saves some data from the OAuth provider, such as the unique identifier, the provider name, and the expiration date of the authorization or other.
+The saved data is configurable in this plugin.
+This data should be the one necessary to authenticate the users, without their intervention to an external census API provider in the second stage.

+##### Second stage:

+- A second authorization ("Census authorization") can be issued to verify the user's identity.
+This authorization will be used to connect to an external API to retrieve more information about the user (mainly if belongs to a particular census).
+This authorization is optional and configurable in this plugin.
+It can be disabled if not needed.

+- The default census authorization uses [Via Oberta](https://www.aoc.cat/serveis-aoc/via-oberta/) but others can be used instead (either internal or external).
+If you want to incorporate a new provider see the [CONTRIBUTING](CONTRIBUTING.md) file for more information.

+- Once the user has obtained the census authorization, you can use it to ensure that the user belongs to a particular census.
+This increases the security and avoids spoofing attacks (if the second authorization methods does not uses user inputs).

 ## Installation